Course #: DM-UY 2133-A

 Schedule: Mondays Wednesdays 8:30 am - 10:20 am, 9.06.17 - 12.13.17

-Overview: The course will be a study in advanced character modeling in Autodesk Maya and Zbrush.
+Overview: The course will be a study in advanced modeling using Maya, Photoshop and Substance Painter as the primary tools.

 - Polygon Modeling